-Digital reference checking also helps these organizations reduce risk and supports hiring a diverse workforce.
+Digital reference checking also helps these organizations reduce risk, uphold The Joint Commission Standards for verifying candidate competencies and supports hiring a diverse workforce.
 Because of effective hiring processes, these healthcare facilities become known as places patients seek out for better care.
 Nurses and doctors and flock to these hospitals to be part of prestigious work environments known for offering excellent care.

 We’re thrilled to learn that, 40% of the healthcare organizations named in Becker’s Hospital Review’s 150 Top Places to Work in Healthcare, are SkillSurvey clients.
 In addition, nearly 30% of the over 500 hospitals designated by the American Nurses Credentialing Center (ANCC) as “Magnet Hospitals” (a prestigious designation that helps facilities attract patients, nurses and other medical staff) are SkillSurvey clients.
 These distinctions come on top of a 2018 study, conducted by our analytics team, showing that hospitals using the SkillSurvey Reference platform have higher HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) star ratings than other hospitals, specifically in areas that measure patient satisfaction.